mecmartini/soulweb-docs/docs/drupal/drupal_vm_phpunit.md

 The example below shows how to setup it to run only the test of the group `devel`:

 ![PHPUnit run group devel test](../img/drupal/phpstorm_51.png "PHPUnit run group devel test")

+The `--group devel` options is added to the `Test Runner options`.

+To run multiple groups of tests:

+    --group Group1,Group2,..

+To exclude tests:

+    --exclude-group Groupname

+To run a specific method:

+    --filter=MyMethodTest